Wix and Squarespace are two of the most popular website builders that make it easy for creators to build a website.

 Wix has its own dedicated App market, with over 200 apps in total (both free and paid).
 So you don’t have to depend on a lot of third-party integrations and can easily choose the features that you want in your website.

 Meanwhile, Squarespace doesn’t have a dedicated app store.
-All of its features are in-built in the editor for creators.
+All of its features are in-built into the editor for creators.
 So you can either choose the feature you want to use from your editing screen or you can use its third-party tools for advanced capabilities (Read more).

 Similarly, if you want to integrate a live chat feature on your website, Wix offers its Wix Live Chat app.
 However, Squarespace needs integration with third-party platforms like Tawk.